- What Does a Notice Under Section 143(2) Mean?

 Getting a scrutiny notice under section 143(2) means the Income Tax Department has selected your IT return for a detailed investigation.
-This notice is ruled out when the assessing officer has either not received any documents or they are not satisfied with what they have received.
+This notice is ruled out when the assessing officer has either not received any documents or is not satisfied with those received.

 However, the notice does not directly mean you have avoided the taxes; it means that the department wants some explanation and clarification over what you have filed.

 In simpler terms, the notice under Section 143(2) is a scrutiny assessment notice.
-This means the income tax department has come across some issues in your IT and asks you for further explanation or clarification to resolve them.
+This means the income tax department has identified issues in your IT and is asking you for further explanation to resolve them.

 In this blog, we will understand the basics of the notice and how to respond to it when received.